Knowing the Difference Between Patent vs Latent Defect Can Save Tens of Thousands in Unnecessary Litigation

 - Or use industry standard tests.

 For example, just because the government may have performed a preliminary analysis on equipment does not mean that acceptance by the government bars any legal action for a latent defect claim.
 The facts of each case are critical to the outcome.
+See Responding to Government Cure Notice Letter.

-For Government Destination Contracts Understand the Importance of Inspections: An issue arises when a piece of equipment is manufactured and developed to be shipped under a destination contract.
+An issue arises when a piece of equipment is manufactured and developed to be shipped under a destination contract.
 In deciding whether there are latent vs patent defects, it must first be determined what type of inspection or test would have discovered the defect and whether it was reasonable for the Government to have used that inspection or test procedure in the circumstances.

 - If the defect could have been discovered by a test specified in the contract it is not a latent defect, Gordon H. Ball, Inc., ASBCA 8316, 1963 BCA p 3925 (the Government did not perform x-ray inspections of the welds as provided by the specifications until after acceptance).